 Bible Code Prophecy

-The Book of Revelation: Book
+The Book of Revelation: Book of Contrasts

 Can be Opposite Patterns of Good Things

 for Our Instruction

 ----- Original Message -----From:To: Dean CoombsSent: Friday, February 13, 2004 6:43 AMSubject: Re: beast

 I know the counterfeit part but I'm talking about, for instance Saddam rising up out of the grave as an opposite of Christ.Do you have an example that is in surface scripture of evil used as a parable of good?

 There are many such contrasting parables, (though not always clear).

 Take Ezek.
 17 for example: Ezek.
 17:9 refers to the vine withering--- a reference to the last king of Judah---however, the bible turns it around in vs. 22 to make Jesus the very last king of Judah who is the vine that is now blessed.
 Also, vs. 23 says that the birds of every kind will nest under it, etc., which agrees with what Jesus said about the church in his parable in Mark 4:32----which, in turn, is opposite (and seems to refer) to the parable against Nebachadnezzar in Daniel 4:11-12.But the main point that I make in my writings is that (true) bible codes borrow their imagery chiefly from the Book of Revelation, and in the Book of Revelation, everything has an opposite corresponding parallel.
 And so it is with this bible-code and how it was fulfilled.
 (The code contrasts king Belshazzar with King Jesus.
 However, the code is again fulfilled in modern times in the person of Saddam Hussein, who rebuilt literal Babylon and fancied himself as the father of Belshazzar.
 Note: these current events are only a shadow of things to come.)